top 0

 Honjo

 We do love us a good Japanese brunch, and Honjo usually serves up some creative reimaging with its dishes.
-Whet your appetite with edamame, sesame spinach salad, Wagyu tataki, and fried chicken to share, before moving on to the sushi and sashimi station.
-The main point here is to slurp down their freshly shucked Scottish oysters!
-As for mains, we like the marinated baby chicken with pumpkin miso purée and kale and the cauliflower with truffle and passionfruit caper sauce.
-Finish off with assorted desserts if you’re not bursting yet.
-Brunch costs $498, with a vegetarian version for the same price, and free-flow of sake, wine, and cocktails will only be an additional $220.
+Whet your appetite with edamame, sesame spinach salad, Wagyu tataki, and yuzu-marinated tiger prawns to share, before moving on to the sushi and sashimi station.
+As for mains, we like the chicken teriyaki and the cauliflower with black truffle butter sauce.
+If you are not bursting yet, finish off with a black sesame crème brûlée and yuzu sorbet.
+Brunch costs $498, and the premium free-flow package includes champagne and sake for $398, while the classic option gives you access to Honjo’s signature sake station, prosecco, white and red wine, plum liqueur, beer, and cocktails for $220.

 Honjo, 1/F, 77–91 Queen’s Road West, Sheung Wan | (+852) 2663 3772